 Ask, And You Shall Receive!

-The goldmine of knowledge about your industry are your clients.
+The goldmine of knowledge about your industry is your clients.
 They usually know all about what they need and how your competition outperforms you.
-The only problem is how to encourage your customers to leave feedback…
+The only problem is how to encourage your customers to leave feedback?

 You can create a survey.
 To get people to fill it in try to implement these two techniques.